 PhD , Masters and other postgraduate funding: Employer Funding and Sponsorship

-Formal schemes that fund or otherwise support employees wishing to undertake postgraduate courses via part time study are more likely to exist within larger employers and to be linked closely either to the requirements of individual jobs or to the area in which the company or organisation operates.
+Formal schemes that fund employees wishing to undertake postgraduate courses via part time study are more likely to exist within larger employers and to be linked closely either to the requirements of individual jobs or to the area in which the company or organisation operates.
 These schemes are also more likely to include some sort of 'tie-in' clause requiring you to work for the company for a period of time following completion of the course: they may also have penalty clauses requiring you to pay back all or some of the fees if you leave before the end of the designated period.
 Schemes may require you to study only on designated courses or at specific institutions.
-Staff in many HEIs may find that fees are waived or substantially discounted for courses run by their own institution.
+Staff in many universities may find that fees are waived or substantially discounted for courses run by their own institution.